 Mark has also represented clients on numerous occasions before the Divisional Court, Court of Appeal, and Supreme Court of Canada on appeals and judicial reviews.

 Mark obtained his B.A (Honours) from Carleton University and his J.D. from Queen’s University.
 Mark is a member of the Canadian Bar Association, Ontario Bar Association, and The Advocates’ Society.
-He currently is the the Chair of the Ontario Bar Association’s Natural Resources and Energy Law Section, and sits on the executive of the Administrative Law Section.
-Mark also volunteers at Pro Bono Ontario’s Law Help Centre and with its Appeals Assistance Project.
+He currently sits on the executive of the Ontario Bar Association’s Administrative Law Section and is the Past Chair of the Natural Resources and Energy Law Section.